SenzenTravers/author_website/README.md

 -  Add HTML support for multiple chapters
 -  Add buttons to filter rants

+## Install it in o2switch
+### Package

+Pick Python 11.x.

+> pip install -r requirements.txt
+> pip install mysqlclient.

+Indicate core/wsgi.py as the entrance point of your app.

+Check that all migrations are applied.

+You're done!

 ## Change staticfiles (images, CSS, etc)
 1. Run `python manage.py collectstatic`
 2. Restart the app